n0m4d22/HackTheBox-Writeups/machines/medium/schooled/schooled-writeup.md

 ## Web Enumeration

-Browsing on the target's port 80 we find a webpage regarding education.
+Browsing on the target's port 80 we find a webpage regarding online education.
 We have `Home`, `About`, `Teachers` and `Contact` pages.
 Enumerating these pages as a normal user, searching for useful information, we can detect a domain at the bottom of `Home` named `schooled.htb` along with an email address `admissions@schooled.htb`.
 This is probably the domain where the target is using to host the webpage.

 The domain is added on `/etc/hosts`.